albiony/StacsHack-4/README.md

   origin, dest: strings, city or town names
   passengers: int, number of passengers
   returns: a list of routes, where each route is a list of steps, where each step is a dictionary containing the following:
-    distance: float, distance in miles
+    distance: int, distance in meters
     passengers: int, number of passengers
     time, None
     vehicle: string, the vehicle used.